 Concentration on areas of English structure that are most important in teaching English as a second language.
-Not applicable toward an English major or minor, or Creative Writing major.
+Not applicable toward an English minor, Creative Writing major or Humanities major.
 Second semester, two credits.
 Prerequisite: En 509 and Li 301.

 En 511 Shakespeare: Early Plays